MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-job-queues-schedule-tasks.md

 ms.date: 10/01/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: e7dcdc0935a8793ae226dfc2f9709b5b8f487a62
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: fae1b2937a3c06fc947dd3dbec529826322d035c
+ms.openlocfilehash: ad0f99509ff1a191c62dd1c3a6d569c9884ea851
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="use-job-queues-to-schedule-tasks"></a>Use Job Queues to Schedule Tasks
 Job queues in [!INCLUDE[d365fin](includes/d365fin_md.md)] enables users to schedule and run specific reports and codeunits.
 You can set jobs to run one time, or on a recurring basis.
 For example, you might want to run the **Salesperson - Sales Statistics** report weekly, to track sales by salesperson each week, or you might want to run the **Process Service E-mail Queue** codeunit daily, to make sure pending email messages to customers regarding their service orders are sent out in a timely manner.

 ## <a name="add-jobs-to-the-job-queue"></a>Add Jobs to the Job Queue
-The **Job Queue Entries** window lists all existing jobs.
+The **Job Queue Entries** page lists all existing jobs.
 If you add a new job queue entry that you want to schedule, you must specify information about the type of object you want to run, such as a report or codeunit, and the name and object ID of the object that you want to run.
 You can also add parameters to specify the behavior of the job queue entry.
 For example, you can add a parameter to only send posted sales orders.
 You must have permission to run the particular report or codeunit, or an error will be returned when the job queue is run.

 Optionally, you can set a filter in the **Job Queue Category Filter** field.
 Job queue categories can be used to group jobs in the list.

 [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically runs the jobs according to the specified schedules for each job queue entry.
 You can also start, stop, and put a job queue entry on hold manually.

 ### <a name="log-files"></a>Log Files
-Errors are listed in the **Job Queue Log Entries** window that you can access from the ribbon.
+Errors are listed on the **Job Queue Log Entries** page that you can access from the ribbon.
 You can also troubleshoot job queue errors.
 Data that is generated when a job queue is run is stored in the database.

 ### <a name="background-posting-with-job-queues"></a>Background Posting with Job Queues
 Job queues are an effective tool to schedule the running of business processes in the background.
 For example, there may be an instance in which multiple users are trying to post sales orders at the same time, but only one order can be processed at a time.
 By setting up a background posting routine, you can place the postings in a queue for processing in the background.